otherfutures/forganiser/README.md

 # Forganiser

 A nifty tool to sort your messy folders.
 Created by [@Cheesemaafia/@Jigyasu](https://github.com/cheesemaafia/forganiser).

-This fork improves upon it a bit, by including more file extensions that will be automatically sorted, along with a few more default folder categories/names such as ebooks & subtitles.
+This fork improves upon it a bit in the following ways:
+- includes more file extensions that will be automatically sorted
+- more default folder categories/names such as ebooks, comics, & subtitles.
+- being refactored to be a bit easier to add/remove folders if you want to customise it

-It also has file name collision error handling that inserts the current date & time into the file name (e.g. `duplicate title.jpg` would become `duplicate title (2023-01-01 12:00:00).jpg`.
+- file name collision error handling that inserts the current date & time into the file name (e.g. `duplicate title.jpg` would become `duplicate title (2023-01-01 12:00:00).jpg`.

 These changes are mostly done for my own use case, & I thought I might as well share them.